Learn about Zoom’s chat feature, situations where you may need to use the chat feature, and situations where the chat feature might be disabled.

 Who can I communicate with during my hearing?

-You should never, via chat, communicate with the judge, opposing counsel, or any testifying witness.
+However, you should never, via private chat, communicate with the judge, opposing counsel, or any testifying witness.

 Learn about Zoom’s basic functions, and what you need to know as you prepare for your virtual meeting.